katychuang/hakyll-cssgarden/README.md

 It's through community contributions that will continue to improve this collection.
 You can contribute in several ways.

-* **Submitting theme**: If you'd like to contribute your theme, fork the repo, create a new subdirectory with your theme and site.hs files.
+* **Submitting theme**: If you'd like to contribute your theme, fork the repo, create a new css file with your theme and place it in `default_theme/css`.
     * if you're using the out of the box site.hs and template files: add the file to the css directory under `default_theme` and add an option to the dropdown menu in default.html
     * if you're contributing a whole new theme with a custom `site.hs` file, please consider contributing to [hakyll-themes](http://github.com/katychuang/hakyll-themes)